 Everyone loves a good privacy fence, right?
 When you build a privacy fence on your property, you are doing it for any number of reasons.
 Security, privacy, noise reduction, curb appeal, or a means to protect your pets and children or at least keep them penned in- these are all great reasons.
 Maybe that neighbor that stares out their windows, directly at you every time you’re in the backyard, has finally gotten to you.
 We don’t blame you.
 Whatever your reason for building a privacy fence, one thing is for certain- the right privacy fence will increase your property value.

 Not all privacy fences are equal.
 Obviously, a chain link fence doesn’t provide much privacy.
 A fence that’s too short won’t either.
 When you build a privacy fence, you want to make sure that you have all the components of design, function, durability and security.

 A privacy fence is one of the most common fence styles around.
 Most privacy fences are built with spruce, pine or fir pickets, but we only sell cedar pickets because they are best suited for Colorado’s dry climate.

 After being in business for over 40 years, there’s one question that we’ve heard more than any other.
 “What does an average fence cost?”
-Then we usually have to clarify what they mean by average fence, and in Colorado, that means a cedar privacy fence.
+Then we usually have to clarify what they mean by average fence, and in many places, that means a cedar privacy fence.
 Many customers want to know the average cost per linear foot to build a fence.
 Obviously this varies due to market fluctuations in the lumber market, but let’s work out an average cost of a privacy fence as a starting point.

 How to Calculate Average Price of a Cedar Privacy Fence